nteg/XPM/README.md

 # XPM
 A Cross Platform App for scheduling and managing Interviews.
-The app is basedbeing developed using Ionic framework.
+The app is being developed using Ionic framework.